-LOST PREPORTATION PROVIDENT AND Side Trip: Lostine, Wallowa and Minam (62-miles round trip) This side trip allows the traveler to explore more of the Nez Perce traditional homelands.
+Lostine, Wallowa and Minam (62-miles round trip) This side trip allows the traveler to explore more of the Nez Perce traditional homelands.
 See the side bar on the facing page for details on some cultural attractions along this route.
 Mainstream travelers who do not want to explore this side trip should continue with the Mainstream Auto Tour route at site 8 on page 23.
 A Lostine, Oregon From Enterprise, OR, travel west on Oregon State Highway 82 for 9.8 miles to Lostine.

 At the confluence of the Lostine and Wallowa Rivers, the Lostine area has long provided campsites for the Nez Perce.
 Gold In 1860, prospectors encroaching on Nez Perce lands struck gold.
-In the ensuing rush, thousands of miners, merchants, and settlers disregarded Washington Territorial Governor Isaac Steven's treaty with the Nez Perce, overran large parts of the reservation, and took Indian lands and livestock.
+In the ensuing rush, thousands of miners, merchants and settlers disregarded Washington Territorial Governor Isaac Steven's treaty with the Nez Perce, overran large parts of the reservation, and took Indian lands and livestock.
 To cope with the crisis, the U.S. Government engaged the Nez Perce in new treaty talks in 1863.
 When the government tried to get some bands to cede all or most of their lands, they refused and left the council.
 In their absence, other chiefs, without authority to speak for the departed bands, ceded lands.
-Those that did not sign -such as the Wallowa Band- became known as the "non-treaty" Nez Perce. 🕒 Wallowa, Oregon From Lostine, OR, continue on OR-82 for 7.9 miles to Wallowa, OR.
+Those that did not sign -such as the Wallowa Bandbecame known as the "non-treaty" Nez Perce.
+B Wallowa, Oregon From Lostine, OR, continue on OR-82 for 7.9 miles to Wallowa, OR.

-Tensions between settlers and the Nez Perce peaked when the Joseph Band came to their summer camp at "Indian Town" near Wallowa.
+Tensions between settlers and the Nez Perce ran highest when the Joseph Band came to their summer camp at "Indian Town" near Wallowa.
 The first council between the two sides was held on August 14, 1872, near where the Lostine and Wallowa Rivers meet.
 Both sides believed the land was theirs.
-"It seemed to me that some of the white men in Wallowa were doing these things on purpose to get up a war." - Hinmatóowyalahtq'it (Chief Joseph) Nez Perce Wallowa Homeland This 320-acre property is located at 70956 Whiskey Creek Road and is open to the public from dawn to dusk.
-The site is home to a circular dance arbor and longhouse, as well as a roofed gazebo atop the bluff overlooking the Wallowa Valley.
-Tamkaliks Celebration of Native American Culture (at Nez Perce Wallowa Homeland) A 3-day event is held annually in mid-July to celebrate the continuing Nez Perce presence in the Wallowa Valley.
-Wallowa Band Nez Perce Interpretive Center 209 East Second Street.
+"It seemed to me that some of the white men in Wallowa were doing these things on purpose to get up a war." - Hinmatóowyalahtq'it (Chief Joseph) Nez Perce Homeland Project The 320-acre site is referred to as "Tick Hill," which refers to the cliff behind the pow wow grounds.
+The upper site, with a roofed gazebo and views of the Wallowa Valley, can be accessed by a marked trail.
+Tamkaliks Celebration of Native American Culture (Nez Perce Homeland Project) A 3-day event is held annually in mid-July to celebrate the continuing Nez Perce presence in the Wallowa Valley.
+Wallowa Band Nez Perce Trail Interpretive Center 209 Fast Second Street.

-For summer hours, or to arrange a visit by appointment, please go to wallowanezperce.org/ visit-homeland or call (541) 886-3101.
-Tamkaliks Celebration Roger Peterson - USDA / Forest Service
+For summer hours, or to arrange a visit by appointment, please go to wallowanezperce.org or call (541) 886-3101.

-Nez Perce Homeland Project Roger Peterson - USDA / Forest Service Minam, Oregon Continue on OR-82 for 13.2 miles to Minam, OR.
+Minam, Oregon Continue on OR-82 for 13.2 miles to Minam, OR.